tillbaum/pytiba/README.md

 The new forms must be named **"width[cm]xheight[cm]"**, "118.9x84.1" (A0 format), "42.0x29.7" (A3 format). only one position after the decimal point is allowed.
 Or "90x65", "125x85", without any decimal point, in a raster of 5.

-** work in progress **
+**(work in progress)**

 #### FAQ / Errors
-+ PDFCreator switches Page Orientation/ Automatic page orientation doesn't seem to work. --> Set Page Orientation Setting manually from  Automatic to Landscape.
++ PDFCreator switches Page Orientation/ Automatic page orientation doesn't seem to work. --> Set Page Orientation manually from  Automatic to Landscape.
-In Revit !temp PrintSetting set Page Orientation to Portrai, its the default setting to assure matchPaperSizeFunc finds the right Print Form.
+In Revit !temp PrintSetting set Page Orientation to Portrait, its the default setting to assure matchPaperSizeFunc finds the right Print Form.

 **(work in progress)**